Louisiana’s Commercial Driver’s License Laws

 Exemptions.
 A driver with at least two years of military service operating a CMV can be exempted from the CDL driving test.
 But the driver must be free of recent traffic violations and suspensions.

-CDL Revocation and Disqualification
+Louisiana's Rules for CDL Revocation and Disqualification

 CMV operators are subject to special rules and requirements.
 Failure to obey these rules will result in CDL disqualification.
 A disqualified driver can't obtain a hardship or work CDL.
+(La.
+Stat.
+Ann. § 32:414.2 (2024).)

 • First offense.
 180-day to one-year license disqualification (180 days to two years if in hazmat CMV or vehicle designed for more than 15 passengers).

-• Third offense in ten years.
+• Third offense.
 Three-to five-year license disqualification.

-Implied consent.
-All CMV operators are deemed to have given consent to a chemical test of their breath, blood, urine or other bodily substances to determine the presence of alcohol or drugs.
+All CMV operators are deemed to have given consent to a chemical test of their breath, blood, urine, or other bodily substances to determine the presence of alcohol or drugs.
 An officer who has reasonable cause to believe the driver is under the influence can request that the driver submit to a chemical test.
 Failure to comply with a lawful request will result in license penalties and possible fines.

 Get Professional Help